hakasapl/ansible-switches/README.md

 * `lacp-members-passive` List of LACP passive members for a port channel (List of Strings, interface names)
 * `lacp-rate` Sets the switch rate for LACP only (String "fast" or "slow")
 * `mlag` Set the label of the peer port-channel for a paired switch (String interface name)

+## MOC Specific Documentation

+Every switch that exists in the MOCA system exists in this ansible site's host file.
+This project does not support all NOS types yet so some don't have individual host vars but exist in the hosts file for documentation sake.

+### Naming Convention

+Network equipment addresses follow a common convention.
+Each list item represents one octet of an IPv4 address:

+* `10.`
+* `[80,81]` 80 for MOC/NERC, 81 for OCT
+* `[1,2]` 1 for core networking, 2 for rack networking
+* `10*<rack number> + unit number` Each rack gets its own unique number.
+For example, 3 switches in a rack might be `21`, `22`, and `23`